UladzislauBandarenko/cs2price_prediction/course-diploma-projects-docs-main/docs/01-project-overview/index.md

 Existing tools typically provide aggregated or simplified price estimates, failing to capture the multidimensional nature of item valuation.
 Moreover, most platforms do not explain why a specific price is suggested, which reduces user trust and increases financial risk.

-This diploma project proposes an interactive web-based system that allows users to input detailed skin parameters, receive machine learning–based price predictions, and explore historical price trends and factor influence through visual analytics.
+This diploma project proposes an interactive web-based system that allows users to input detailed skin parameters, receive machine learningâ€“based price predictions, and explore historical price trends and factor influence through visual analytics.
 Market data is automatically synchronized with external trading platforms such as Steam Market, Buff, and Skinport, ensuring data relevance and reliability.

 ## Key Highlights